Salman-Abdulqadir/search_country/README.md

+# About
-# This is a country searching web app developed using React, Redux, styled-components, and a public rest api
+This is a country searching web app developed using React, Redux, styled-components, and a public rest api

 # To run this project:
 1. Clone the repo